chiragbhatia7/PRODIGY_SD_01/README.md

 # TempTranscend

-TempTranscend is a sleek and modern temperature conversion app, offering a native GUI-based desktop experience.
-It is meticulously crafted using React, Redux Toolkit, Tailwind CSS, and Electron JS.
-TempTranscend not only ensures efficient temperature conversion but also provides a minimal setup to run seamlessly on your desktop using Vite with Hot Module Replacement (HMR).
-Additionally, it integrates ESLint rules for maintaining code consistency.
+TempTranscend is a native GUI-based desktop application, utilizing Electron JS, React, Redux, and Tailwind CSS.
+It seamlessly converts temperatures in real time and offers a hassle-free setup experience.

 ## Features